cmonty/reading-list/readme.md

 # Reading List

-The purpose of this repo is to accomplish two apprenticeship patterns introduced by Dave Hoover: Reading List and Record What You Learn.
+The purpose of this repo is to accomplish two apprenticeship patterns introduced by Dave Hoover: _Reading List_ and _Record What You Learn_.
 My goals are to:

 1. Track what I'm reading to find gaps in knowledge
 2. Document my thoughts on the book